See No Evil Pizza

 Is the tasting menu worth it at See No Evil Pizza?

-A tasting menu is not part of the verified information for See No Evil Pizza.
-The confirmed details point to a pizza restaurant at $$, so evaluate it as a pizza-focused choice rather than as a fixed-menu meal.
+A tasting menu is not offered at See No Evil Pizza.
+It is a pizza restaurant at $$, so evaluate it as a pizza-focused choice rather than as a fixed-menu meal.

 Can See No Evil Pizza accommodate groups?

-The verified details do not confirm private rooms, event setup, or specific group accommodations.
+The restaurant does not offer private rooms, event setup, or specific group accommodations.
 For group plans, check directly with the restaurant and compare with broader options such as Juniors Restaurant and Bakery if the group needs more range.

 How far ahead should I book See No Evil Pizza?

-Reservation guidance is not part of the verified information.
-Use the confirmed hours when planning: it opens at 5 PM Monday through Friday, 4 PM Saturday and Sunday, closes at 10 PM on Monday and Sunday, closes at 12 AM Tuesday through Saturday.
+Reservation guidance is not available.
+When planning, note the hours: it opens at 5 PM Monday through Friday, 4 PM Saturday and Sunday, closes at 10 PM on Monday and Sunday, closes at 12 AM Tuesday through Saturday.

 What should a first-timer know about See No Evil Pizza?

 Treat it as a New York City pizza restaurant at a $$ price point.
-The Michelin Plate (2025) is the confirmed recognition, the verified hours make it a dinner-focused option rather than a lunch listing.
+It holds Michelin Plate (2025) recognition, the hours make it a dinner-focused option rather than a lunch listing.